syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 ## Layout Result

 Getting height of the HTML content in PDF document is possible by using the [PdfLayoutResult](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfLayoutResult.html) class.
 Using this result, you can add contents after converting HTML to PDF.
-Refer to the following code snippet.
+Refer to the following code example.

 {% tabs %}